Dooders/Dooders/docs/Energy.md

 ***This page is a work-in-progress***

 Energy is an measure of the ability to do work.
 A Dooder uses energy to move or perform actions.
+In the simulation, Dooders use energy to escape the equivalent of thermal equilibrium, terminal state.
+Thermal equilibrium as in a Dooder being removed from the simulation due to a terminal state (death).
+Following the second law of thermodynamics, a system will naturally tend toward equilibrium without energy (internally or externally sourced) (death or endness like a hurricane losing power until it dissipates)

 ## Types of Energy